 Giant Buddha Statues in Japan

-Of the three most widely known giant effigies of Buddha from old Japan, only the Big Buddha in Kamakura (15 meters) remains in original form.
-The Nara Daibutsu (15 meters) was recast, while the famous Kyoto Daibutsu (48 meters) was entirely destroyed in a fire and replaced by a small wooden substitute.
+Of the three most widely known giant effigies of Buddha from old Japan, only the Kamakura Daibutsu (11.3 meters) remains in original form.
+The Nara Daibutsu (15 meters) was recast, while the famous Kyoto Daibutsu (24 meters) was entirely destroyed in a fire.
+All that remains of this once spectacular landmark is a small wooden model.

 There are many other Daibutsu statues in Japan.
 The oldest surviving Daibutsu sculpture in Japan, cast in 609 AD, is the Asuka Daibutsu (2.75 meters).
 Among stone-carved Daibutsu in Japan, the largest is the Daibutsu of Nihon-ji (31 meters), chiseled into a stone cliff during the 1780s.
 During the early years of Japanese Buddhism, especially during the Heian Era (794-1185 AD), many Buddhist deities were carved in stone on large rock outcrops, cliffs, or in caves.
 Known as Magaibutsu or Sekibutsu, these impressive carvings are found nationwide, but over half are located in Kyushu, the earliest inhabited area of Japan.
 The largest Big Buddha statue in Japan -- and reportedly worldwide -- is the recently constructed 100-meter Ushiku Daibutsu in Ibaraki Prefecture, just 50 km from Tokyo.
 Finally, dozens of Big Buddha statues have been erected in recent times (post WWII onward).
-Most of these recent additions were made entirely for the goal of increasing tourism to certain Japanese localities.
+Most of these recent additions were made entirely for commercial reasons (e.g., to increase tourism to certain Japanese localities).
 Most of these statues are not cataloged herein.
-For details on giant modern effigies (most constructed for purely commercial reasons), please see the links presented in the Learn More Section.
+For resources on these giant modern effigies, please see the Learn More Section.

-Big Buddha (Daibutsu) of Kamakura -- AMIDA NYORAI
+Big Buddha (Daibutsu) of Kamakura's Kotokuin Temple -- AMIDA NYORAI

 Constructed 1252 AD